mcbattirola/fe/README.md

   - [ ] Run scripts relative to config file
   - [ ] Run scripts with absolute path
   - [x] Param to make file clickable to run script
-  - [ ] Allow user to select a color for clickable commands
+  - [ ] Allow users to select a color for clickable commands
+  - [ ] Allow users to create submenu inside their command
+  - [ ] Print command's stdout/stderr in the screen
 - [x] Config file
   - [x] Data dir
   - [x] Custom commands